The Arch, near Aberystwyth

-The Dyfi National Nature Reserve is situated midway between Aberystwyth and Machynlleth.
+Ynyslas is part of the Dyfi National Nature Reserve, situated midway between Aberystwyth and Machynlleth.

 The visitor centre has been accredited as a Quality Assured Visitor Attraction by Visit Wales.
 The Visit Wales Quality Marque is awarded to attractions that have been independently assessed against the national standards of the Visitor Attraction Quality Assurance Scheme.